LOADING ...

 I'm go straight through

-you consider yourself a fighter at heart
+Would you yourself a fighter at heart

-And that's now while you a teenager
+And that's right now while you a

 you still strong or while you still wanna lift weights,

-While you still wanna back.
+While you wanna shoot back.

 And you don't fight no more.